defano/wyldcard/README.md

 `textFont`      | The currently active font family, as indicated by the selection in the "Font" menu.
 `textSize`      | The currently active font size, as indicated by the selection in the "Style" menu.
 `textStyle`     | The currently active font style, as indicated by the selection in the "Style" menu.
+`theme`         | Sets or get the name of the currently active look-and-feel.
+Use `the themes` function to determine which themes are available to be used on the current system.
+This property does not exist in HyperCard.

 As noted in the table above, some of these properties are reset to their default values automatically during idle time (when all script handlers have finished executing).